-That’s why overexcitable people are predisposed to develop psychoneuroses.
+So you can probably see why overexcitable people are predisposed to develop what Dabrowski referred to in his day as psychoneuroses.
 The word “psychoneurosis” isn’t used in diagnoses nowadays, but Merriam-Webster defines it as a neurosis based on emotional conflict in which an impulse that has been blocked seeks expression in a disguised response or symptom.
 This could manifest as anxiety, depression, interpersonal or intrapersonal conflict, or any number of other mild, moderate, or severe symptoms of maladjustment.
 Here’s a sample of what Dabrowski had to say on the subject, from positivedisintegration.com:

 Without passing through very difficult experiences and even something like psychoneurosis and neurosis we cannot understand human beings and we cannot realize our multidimensional and multilevel development toward higher and higher levels.